Cheese: Ripening

 A newborn cheese is usually salty yet bland in flavor and, for harder varieties, rubbery in texture.
 These qualities are sometimes enjoyed—cheese curds are eaten on their own—but normally cheeses are left to rest under controlled conditions.
-This aging period (also called ripening, or, from the French, affinage) lasts from a few days to several years.
+This aging period (called ripening, or, from the French, affinage) lasts from a few days to several years.
 As a cheese ages, microbes and enzymes transform texture and intensify flavor.
 This transformation is largely a result of the breakdown of casein proteins and milkfat into a complex mix of amino acids, amines, and fatty acids.

 Some cheeses have additional bacteria or molds intentionally introduced before or during aging.
 In traditional cheesemaking, these microbes might be already present in the aging room; they are allowed to settle and grow on the stored cheeses.
 More often today, prepared cultures are used, giving more consistent results and putting fewer constraints on the environment where the cheese ages.
 These cheeses include soft ripened cheeses such as Brie and Camembert; blue cheeses such as Roquefort, Stilton, Gorgonzola; and rind-washed cheeses such as Limburger.

 Types

 There are many types of cheese, with around 500 different varieties recognized by the International Dairy Federation, more than 400 identified by Walter and Hargrove, more than 500 by Burkhalter, and more than 1,000 by Sandine and Elliker.
 The varieties may be grouped or classified into types according to criteria such as length of ageing, texture, methods of making, fat content, animal milk, country or region of origin, etc.—with these criteria either being used singly or in combination, but with no single method being universally used.

 The method most commonly and traditionally used is based on moisture content, which is then further discriminated by fat content and curing or ripening methods.
 Some attempts have been made to rationalise the classification of cheese—a scheme was proposed by Pieter Walstra which uses the primary and secondary starter combined with moisture content, and Walter and Hargrove suggested classifying by production methods which produces 18 types, which are then further grouped by moisture content.

-The British Cheese Board once claimed that Britain had approximately 700 distinct local cheeses; France and Italy have perhaps 400 each (a French proverb holds there is a different French cheese for every day of the year, and Charles de Gaulle once asked "how can you govern a country in which there are 246 kinds of cheese?").
+The British Cheese Board once claimed that Britain had about 700 distinct local cheeses.
+France and Italy have perhaps 400 each; a French proverb says there is a different French cheese for every day of the year; and Charles de Gaulle once asked "how can you govern a country in which there are 246 kinds of cheese?".